The article below was taken from SaaS Mag Issue 2. To order your free copy, click here.

 The only way to know that is if you were analyzing lifetime value churn rate by rep, by lead source, and by customer acquisition cost.
 Maybe we have to spend $500,000 to acquire a customer and it takes us six months to pay back that CAC, but those customers stay with us three times longer than when we spend $100,000 to acquire customers.

 That kind of intelligence would go down to sales optimization, churn conversation, customer-based penetration, among others.
-Those intelligences are how you become smarter about that particular customer.
+Those bits of intelligence are how you become smarter about that particular customer.

 Should SaaS owners be wary of causing churn by price hikes?